-Normally, these voltage regulators sense and regulate line to line voltage at the regulator's output terminals, In some cases better control can be obtained by regulating the voltage at another point, such as at the end of long lines between the regulator and the load.
+Normally, these voltage regulators sense and regulate each line to neutral voltage at the regulator's output terminals, In some cases better control can be obtained by regulating the voltage at another point, such as at the end of long lines between the regulator and the load.
 This is known as remote sensing.

-If remote sensing is desired, move the wire connected to terminal 6 to terminal 7 and the wire connected to terminal 8 to terminal 9 on control module terminal panel.
+If remote sensing is desired, move the wire connected to terminal 6 to terminal 7 and the wire connected to terminal 8 to terminal 9 on each control module terminal panel.
 This will disconnect the control module sense terminals from the output terminals of the regulator.
-Connect remote sensing wires for corresponding line to line voltage to terminals 6 and 8 on the control modules.
+Connect remote sensing wires for each corresponding line to neutral voltage (ex.
+120 or 138 volts) to terminals 6 and 8 on the control modules.